TUDelft-CS4110/2016-sre-crew/Report.md

 The tool was made specifically for the bunq applications but with some configuration changes it is possible to apply it on other applications.

 In this paper we will analyze the fuzzer and fsm-learner tools and apply them on two very different applications.
-The progress of using the tool will be described, the results from using it along with alternations made to the tool and possible future work.
+The progress of using the tool will be described, the results from using it along with alterations made to the tool and possible future work.

 ### Fuzzing